 Textures and Colors

 When deciding the texture and color of a pebble plaster, it can be quite overwhelming.
 However, with the help of a pool designer, it can be relaxing.
-Pebble plasters come in a range of colors, from the lightest white to the darkest black.
+The plasters come in a range of colors, from the lightest white to the darkest black.
 Also, the pebble texture plays a vital role.
 The smaller the pebbles, the better.
 The feet will get less scrapped, and it has an anti-slip and stain-resistant surface.

 Keeping Up with the Times